The good news is, there’s an easy way to prevent separation anxiety in puppies.

 Odds are, your puppy associates the background noise from the TV with your presence.
 It makes sense then that having that same noise available while you’re gone goes a long way to producing a comforting environment.

 Additionally, some genres such as classical music, soft rock, and even reggae are shown to reduce stress in dogs.

 You can find different types of music for dogs on YouTube, or you can take a look at this special music package for dealing with separation anxiety.

 Not only does the background noise help to mask noises of cars, people, thunderstorms, and such, but it will also give your puppy the feeling as if you were home, so he won’t feel as lonely in your silent apartment.

 7. Hire a Petsitter/Dogwalker

-If you know you are going to be away for an extended time, you need to ask for help.
-Your puppy will certainly be happy for some company in the meantime, especially if you are not using dog pee pads and he has to go outside every three to four hours.
+If you know you’re going to be away from home for more than 8 hours straight, you need to ask for help.
+Your puppy will certainly be happy for some company in the meantime, especially if you’re not using pee pads and he needs to go outside.

 8. Don’t Skip Regular Exercise